 Today, one in five Americans will develop skin cancer in the course of a lifetime, but you don’t have to become a statistic.

-As we head into summer, Carilion Clinic Dermatology and Mohs Surgery shares guidance on protecting your skin, as well as changes to watch for.
+Carilion Clinic Dermatology and Mohs Surgery offers guidance on protecting your skin, as well as changes to watch for.

 3 Ways to Keep Your Skin Healthy